 Terms and Conditions

-These Terms and Conditions (the “Terms”) are effective upon execution of an ordering document signed by both parties referencing these Terms (“Order Form”), by and between Monte Carlo Data, Inc., a Delaware corporation (“Monte Carlo”) and the party named as Customer in the Order Form.
+These Commercial Terms and Conditions (the “Terms”) are effective upon execution of an ordering document signed by both parties referencing these Terms (“Order Form”), by and between Monte Carlo Data, Inc., a Delaware corporation (“Monte Carlo”), and the party named as Customer in the Order Form.
 These Terms together with each Order Form are collectively the “Agreement.”
-The Agreement governs Customer’s access to and use of the Services offered by Monte Carlo and described on the applicable Order Form (the “Service”).
+The Agreement governs Customer’s access to and use of the service and software offered by Monte Carlo and described on the applicable Order Form (the “Service”).

 1.3 Authorized Users.
-An “Authorized User” is a person who the Customer, or a person with admin access on a Customer’s account, has invited to join Customer’s account on the Service, either via the interface of the Service or via a request to Monte Carlo.
+An “Authorized User” is a person who the Customer, or a person with admin access on Customer’s account, has invited to join Customer’s account on the Service, either via the interface of the Service or via a request to Monte Carlo.
 Authorized Users may be employees, contractors or agents of Customer.
 Customer is responsible for all actions by Authorized Users on Customer’s account.

 1.4 Software License Grant.
-Subject to these Terms, Monte Carlo hereby grants to Customer a limited, revocable, non-exclusive, non-sublicensable, non-transferable, royalty-free, worldwide license during the term of the applicable Order Form to access and use any computer software program, application programming interface or other technology that is owned by Monte Carlo and provided to Customer hereunder (collectively “Software”) solely in connection with Customer’s use of the Service for Customer’s internal business operations, in object code form only (except as otherwise expressly authorized in writing by Monte Carlo).
+Subject to the terms and conditions of the Agreement, Monte Carlo grants to Customer a limited, revocable, non-exclusive, non-sublicensable, non-transferable, royalty-free, worldwide license during the Subscription Term to install, integrate, and use for its own internal business purposes any computer software program, application programming interface or other technology that is owned by Monte Carlo and provided to Customer hereunder (collectively “Software”) solely in connection with Customer’s use of the Service, in object code form only (except as otherwise expressly authorized in writing by Monte Carlo).

 1.6 Third Party Services.
-The Service operates on or with or using integrations and/or other services operated or provided by third parties (“Third Party Services”), including such integrations listed on an applicable order form.
+The Service operates on or with or using integrations and/or other services or software operated or provided by third parties (“Third Party Services”), including such integrations listed on an applicable Order Form.
 Monte Carlo is not responsible for the operation of any Third Party Services nor the availability or operation of the Service to the extent such availability and operation is dependent upon Third Party Services.
 Customer is responsible for procuring any and all rights necessary for it to access Third Party Services and for complying with any applicable terms or conditions thereof.
 Monte Carlo does not operate or control in any way any information, software, products or services available on such Third Party Services.
 Monte Carlo does not make any representations or warranties with respect to Third Party Services or any third party providers.
 Any exchange of data or other interaction between Customer and a third party provider is solely between Customer and such third party provider and is governed by such third party’s terms and conditions.

-2 Billing and Payments.
+2. Billing and Payments.

 2.1 Fees.
 Fees for the Service are described in an associated Order Form or invoice.
 Any renewal fees will be based on Monte Carlo’s then-current fees, unless otherwise stated in an Order Form.
 All fees due are payable in U.S. Dollars unless otherwise stated on an Order Form.
-Monte Carlo’s fees are exclusive of all taxes, levies, or duties imposed by taxing authorities, and Customer shall be responsible for payment of all applicable sales, use, excise, transfer, and other transaction taxes, levies or duties related to the purchase of the Services, excluding only United States (federal or state) taxes based solely on Monte Carlo’s income.
+Monte Carlo’s fees are exclusive of all taxes, levies, or duties imposed by taxing authorities, and Customer shall be responsible for payment of all applicable sales, use, excise, transfer, and other transaction taxes, levies or duties related to the purchase of the Service, excluding only United States (federal or state) taxes based solely on Monte Carlo’s income.

-3 Intellectual Property Rights & Restrictions.
+3. Intellectual Property Rights & Restrictions.

 3.2 Customer Intellectual Property.
 Customer retains all right, title, and interest in and to all data, information, files or other materials and content that Customer makes available to Monte Carlo in connection with Customer’s use of the Service (the “Customer Data”).
 Customer grants to Monte Carlo the necessary licenses and rights to Customer Data solely as necessary for Monte Carlo to provide the Service to Customer.
 Monte Carlo will not use or access any Customer Data except as necessary to provide the Service.
 Monte Carlo will promptly return or destroy all Customer Data in its possession or control upon termination of the Customer’s account or at Customer’s written request.

 3.4 Feedback.
 Customer may, from time to time, provide Monte Carlo with ideas, suggestions, feedback, recommendations or improvements pertaining to the Service (collectively, “Feedback”).
 Customer hereby grants Monte Carlo a non-exclusive, perpetual, irrevocable, royalty-free license to use all Feedback for any purpose.
 Feedback is provided to Monte Carlo on an “as-is” basis without warranties of any kind.

 4.2 Account Security.
-Login credentials cannot be shared or used by more than one individual authorized user.
+Login credentials cannot be shared or used by more than one individual Authorized User.
 Customer will notify Monte Carlo immediately if Customer believes that an unauthorized third party has accessed Customer’s account on the Service, or that an Authorized User’s account credentials or Customer Data have been compromised.

 5.2 Nondisclosure.
 Each party (each a “Receiving Party”) agrees that (i) it shall use and reproduce the Confidential Information of the other party (the “Disclosing Party”) only for purposes of exercising its rights and performing its obligations under these Terms and only to the extent necessary for such purposes and (ii) it shall restrict disclosure of such Confidential Information to the Receiving Party’s employees, consultants, service providers or advisors who have a need to know and who are bound by obligations of confidentiality and nonuse at least as protective of such information as these Terms, and shall not otherwise disclose such Confidential Information to any third party without the prior written approval of the Disclosing Party.
 The Receiving Party will exercise at least the same degree of care used to restrict disclosure and use of its own information of like importance, but not less than reasonable care.
 Notwithstanding the foregoing, it shall not be a breach of these Terms for the Receiving Party to disclose Confidential Information if compelled to do so under law, in a judicial or other governmental investigation or proceeding, provided that, to the extent permitted by law, the Receiving Party has given the Disclosing Party prior notice and reasonable assistance to permit the Disclosing Party a reasonable opportunity to object to and/or limit the judicial or governmental requirement to disclosure.